 As for jasmine rice, which is inherently moist, soaking is optional.
 You can rinse the rice for a few times under the tap until the water is no longer milky.
 If you skip this step, the grains are likely to clump together.

 Best Cooking Technique

-If you have a rice cooker, the ultimate appliance that can cook any rice in the world, the problem is partially resolved.
+If you have a rice cooker, the ultimate appliance that can cook any rice in the world, you only need to learn how to use a rice cooker to prepare jasmine rice or basmati rice.
 Provided that you don’t have it, you can cook jasmine and basmati rice on the stove, in a slow cooker, or even in a microwave.

 After soaking, basmati rice will cook up perfectly.
 You can boil it in plain water, but I prefer to do it with salted water to ensure even cooking.
 And remember, drain the excess water once rice has been fully cooked.

 Another way to cook basmati rice is the absorption method.
 In layman’s terms, it is steaming.
 While the rice is cooking, stir in a measured amount of water so that the grains soak up more water by the end.
 This technique can be applied to jasmine rice as well.